 Local adaptation in North American gray wolves

 For my PhD, I aimed to uncover and characterize genetic mechanisms of adaptive variation.
-Wild canids are an excellent system in which to study how non-model organisms adapt to their environment since they are found throughout the world and have diverse morphological, physiological, and behavioral adaptations.
+Wild canids are an excellent system in which to study how wide-ranging organisms adapt to their environment since they are found throughout the world and have diverse morphological, physiological, and behavioral adaptations.
 Additionally, novel genomic resources have been developed for many canid species and the well-annotated dog genome is available.
-At UCLA, I had a golden opportunity to conduct research in this system since Dr. Bob Wayne is an expert on canid evolution, ecology, and conservation, and many of the necessary samples and close ties with collaborative groups were readily available.

 As a continuation of the above study, I designed a targeted capture of 1040 genes, including all exons and flanking regions, as well as 5000 1 kilobase non-genic neutral regions and re-sequenced these regions in 107 wolves.
 Using tests that infer selection, I identified potentially functional variants related to local adaptation.
 By integrating these data with results from my first chapter, I demonstrated that combining data from genome wide SNP genotyping arrays with large-scale re-sequencing and environmental data provide a powerful approach to discern candidate functional variants in natural populations.